Tesla's Elon Musk qualifies for $11 billion options payout

-Tesla's (TSLA.O) quarterly report on Monday hit targets qualifying Chief Executive Elon Musk for two options payouts worth a combined $11 billion.
+(Reuters) - Tesla’s quarterly report on Monday hit targets qualifying Chief Executive Elon Musk for two options payouts worth a combined $11 billion.

 Musk, who is also a major shareholder and CEO of rocket maker SpaceX, receives no salary at Tesla.
 His pay package requires Tesla’s market capitalization and financial growth to hit a series of rising targets.

-Despite production that is a fraction of that of Toyota Motor Corp (7203.T), Volkswagen (VOWG_p.DE) or General Motors (GM.N), Tesla has become by far the world’s most valuable car maker, with a market capitalization of $700 billion, compared with Toyota’s $250 billion.
+Despite production that is a fraction of that of Toyota Motor Corp, Volkswagen or General Motors, Tesla has become by far the world’s most valuable car maker, with a market capitalization of $700 billion, compared with Toyota’s $250 billion.

 Tesla’s shares have receded from record highs in 2021 after jumping more than eight-fold last year.